 Reference maps focus on location, illustrating natural and man-made features.
-Good examples of a reference map include street, subway, and topographic.
+Good examples of reference maps include street, subway, and topographic.

-Thematic maps illustrate spatial patterns and relationships: focusing, as the name suggests, on a theme or particular subject.
-Population trends, disease rates, and weather patterns are all commonly represented on thematic maps.
+Thematic maps illustrate spatial relationships: focusing, as the name suggests, on a theme or particular subject.
+Population trends, disease rates, and weather patterns are all often represented with thematic maps.

-That in mind, most thematic maps do use reference maps as their base.
+That said, most thematic maps do use reference maps as their base.

-For example, you might want to study the relationship between elevation and rainfall in a nearby national park.
-Using a reference map that outlines elevation as the base layer, you could then overlay annual rainfall data: creating a thematic map.
+You would start with a reference map that outlines elevation and then overlay annual rainfall data: creating a thematic map.

-While you certainly can use GIS to examine a reference map, you'd barely be scratching the surface of its full functionality.
+You absolutely can use GIS software to examine a reference map, but you'd barely be scratching the surface of what that program can do.

 We’ll go over the most common GIS map types - category, quantity, and heat - momentarily.
 But first, a quick note about the nature of GIS mapping.

-As with all aspects of GIS, it's important to remember this:
+As with all aspects of GIS, it's important to remember:

-The umbrella of GIS mapping is massive - covering a wide range of sub-topics.
+GIS mapping is a massive category and spans a wide range of sub-topics.

-You can (and people have) written entire textbooks on the subject of GIS.
+People can (and have) written entire textbooks on the subject of GIS.

-This variation exists in part because GIS has grown and evolved significantly over time.
-The GIS maps of today are quite different from the maps you could make when GIS was first released in the early 1980's.
+This variation exists, in part, because GIS has evolved significantly over time.
+GIS maps today are quite different from those you could make when GIS was first released in the early 1980's.

-The intent of this chapter is to give you an overview of the most common map types that can be made with both legacy and modern GIS.
+This chapter will give you an overview of the most common map types you can make with both legacy GIS, as well as more modern platforms.

 Category maps visualize data categories, as related to specific areas on your map.
 Examples of category maps include:

-To create a category map, first define your categories and then input relevant data.
+To create a category map, define your categories and then input relevant data.